 - Visual impairment

-The use of kawa for as little as one to three months can lead to deadly side effects if not carefully monitored by a physician.
-Kawa is thought to harm the liver in many ways, one of which involves how it interacts with certain drugs.
-There is strong evidence that high levels of consumption of kawa can result in some significant side effects.
-Some of these chronic use side effects include:
+There are some people taking this herbal drug for the treatment of tension, and in one community, 19% of their salary is being spent on buying Kawa.
+According to a study, the use of this herbal drug for as little as one to three months can lead to deadly Kava kava side effects if not carefully monitored by a physician.
+For this reason, there is strong evidence that high levels of consumption can result in some significant long-term Kava side effects.

 - Movement disorder